MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 What do you think the "return" statement does?
 Also, the functions accept what we call "arguments" or "parameters".
 What are these?

+## Assignment

-Assignment: you now have all you need to write a simple application.
+You now have all you need to write a simple application.
 Fire up [JSFiddle](http://jsfiddle.net) and write a function that takes the day as a string argument, then returns what you're normally doing on that day.
 You will need a conditional in your function to check the day and to return the appropriate value.

+# Lesson 2

+## Learning Objectives

+- Learn the different types of operators
+- Write a tax app

 ### Scoping